 Myth 2: Everyone Who has Hearing Loss is Older than Age 65

 In actuality, according to the National Institute on Deafness and Other Communication Disorders (NIH), one in eight people in the US (that's 13% or 30 million people) age 12+ years has hearing loss in both ears.
 Additionally, about 2% of adults between 45-54 years old have disabling hearing loss which rises to 8.5% for those between 55-64 years old.
 Furthermore, about 18% of adults between 20-69 years old have speech-frequency hearing loss due to 5+ hours of exposure to very loud noise at work.
-No matter how old you are, high noise will damage your hearing, and OSHA requires hearing protection for anyone exposed to noise levels of 85+dB for more than 8 hours.
-Sensear's innovative SENS® Technology brings low noise hearing experiences into high noise environments by isolating and enhancing speech while reducing harmful background noise.
+No matter how old you are, high noise will damage your hearing, and OSHA requires hearing protection for anyone exposed to noise levels of 85+ dB(A) for more than 8 hours.
+Sensear's innovative SENS® Technology brings low-noise hearing experiences into high-noise environments by isolating and enhancing speech while reducing harmful background noise.

 Myth 3: Everyday Loud Activities Don't Affect Your Hearing